 It’s always a good opportunity to remind people to read books – and not because Marie Kondo is coming to take them away.
-Now, we suspect that a good part of you are travellers, so here are some books you could read on flight – even on a long one!
+Now, we suspect that a good part of you are travelers, so here are some books you could read on the flight – even on a long one!

 9. A Guide to the Birds of East Africa – Nicholas Drayson